 - Important but not urgent — do second

 - Neither urgent nor important — do as time permits

-Organizing your to-do list this way helps ensure you don’t simply put your energy into the things you like to do while putting off urgent or important tasks.
+Organizing your to-do list this way helps keep you from simply directing your energy into the things you like to do while putting off pressing tasks.

-In your payroll job, are you mostly proactive or reactive?
-If much of your day is spent fixing mistakes and dealing with irate employees, that means something in the department isn’t quite right and work efficiency is nowhere to be seen.
+In your job, are you mostly proactive or reactive?
+If much of your day is spent fixing mistakes and dealing with irate employees or coworkers, that means something in the department isn’t quite right and work efficiency is nowhere to be seen.
 When you’re super busy, it’s tempting to just put out a fire and move on.
 But in the long run, it’s much more efficient to carve out time, investigate the problem and find a proper solution.

-If you’re a payroll manager, one of the best ways to improve your department’s work efficiency is to hire temporary help for busy periods.
-As for payroll clerks, let your boss know when the team is struggling to keep up so they can bring in reinforcements.
+One of the best ways to improve your department’s work efficiency is to hire temporary help for busy periods.
+Identify where the issues are, and let your boss know when the team is struggling to keep up so they can bring in reinforcements.

-We all have days when we have less than 100 percent work efficiency, and that’s OK.
-But don’t get into the habit of always having to catch up and deal with emergencies — not when there are definite steps you can take to waste less time and get more done.
+We all have days when we have less than 100% work efficiency, and that’s OK.
+But don’t get into the habit of always having to catch up and deal with emergencies — not when there are definite steps you can take to get more done in less time.